Organic Wapsie Valley Dent Heirloom Corn

 Corn, more accurately "Maize", is a core staple food crop for so many cultures worldwide, and was originally developed by the ancient peoples of Mesoamerica, starting more than 6000 years ago.
-Wapsie Valley is a beautiful heirloom breed of maize, with a rich mix of yellow, red, orange, and purple, delighting the eye and indicating a rich flavor and outstanding nutritive qualities.
-Wapsie Valley's roots can be traced to Iowa in the mid-1800s, and it's the only ingredient in Shagbark's Corn Meal, Grits, and Polenta.
+Wapsie Valley is a beautiful heirloom, with a rich mix of yellow, red, orange, and purple, delighting the eye and indicating a rich flavor and outstanding nutritive qualities.
+Wapsie Valley was developed by Adolph Steinbronn at Artesnian Organic Farm in rural Iowa in 1971.
+It's the only ingredient in Shagbark's Corn Meal, Grits, and Polenta.
 Ed Snavely and Tom Klein, both Ohio organic farmers, have each told us that they have placed hybrid corn on one end of the pig run, and Wapsie Valley on the other, then let the pigs in.
 Again and again, the pigs don’t even look at the hybrid corn until every kernel of Wapsie is gone.
 "They know what’s good for 'em!"

 Most varieties of red spring wheat, including Marquis, owe their ancestry to Red Fife, a landrace variety, which was the baking and milling industries' standard of 'wheat' from 1860 to 1900.
 Red Fife can grow from three to five feet tall, and is thought to have originated in what is now Western Ukraine, where it was called Chervona Vusata.
 This heirloom is called "Red" because of its color when fully ripe and "Fife" after David Fife, the Ontario farmer who, in 1842, was the first to grow it in North America.
 For most of the twentieth century, it was only grown in plant breeders’ seed collections.
 Then Sharon Rempel, who became known as the godmother of Red Fife wheat, planted a "Living Museum of Wheat" in Keremeos B.C.
 Canada and by the 1990s, enough seed was available to grow it out on several farms.